karkman/Physalia_EnvMetagenomics_2023/exercises.md

 ubuntu_Bin_00005
 ```

-Then we'll make a new folder for these genomes and copy each genome fasta file there from the anvi'o summary folder (`SUMMARY_Final`).
+Then we'll make a new folder for these genomes and copy the fasta files for each of these genomes there from the anvi'o summary folder (`SUMMARY_Final`).

 ```bash
 mkdir 09_GENOMES